-Hard to spell; harder to beat for glorious brasserie dining in London.
+Hard to spell; harder to beat for brasserie dining in London.

-Since 2003 The Wolseley’s become a classic for its breakfast and brunch menu (ranging from the humble sausage sandwich to the less humble fried haggis with whisky); for its relaxed lunch menu of soups and sandwiches; and for its afternoon tea of finger sandwiches, scones and clotted cream.
+Since 2003 The Wolseley’s become a classic for its breakfast and brunch menu (ranging from the humble sausage sandwich to the less humble fried haggis with whisky); for its relaxed lunch menu of soups and sandwiches; and for its legendary London afternoon tea, replete with finger sandwiches, scones and clotted cream.

 And, also, for its dinner.